ambienthack/mistape-be/readme.txt

 Let your readers notify you about spelling mistakes they may encounter.
 Make them feel attentive and helpful, and show your care fixing reported errors.

-On Ctrl+Enter event, plugin sends selected text along with paragraph and page URL it belongs to an email address selected in admin settings page.
+On Ctrl+Enter event, the plugin sends selected text along with paragraph and page URL it belongs to an email address selected in admin settings page.
 You can choose among administrators and editors, or specify another address.

 The plugin is very lightweight.
-The "press Ctrl+Enter..." caption (or your own text) can be configured to be automatically appended to selected post types, or be inserted anywhere using a shortcode.
-Disabled features don't get loaded so performance impact is minimized to the lowest notch.
+The "press Ctrl+Enter..." caption (or your text) can be configured to be automatically appended to selected post types or be inserted anywhere using a shortcode.
+Disabled features don't get loaded, so performance impact is minimized to the lowest notch.
 Besides text, caption also can be set as image defined by URL.

 Mistape is full of hooks enabling you to modify its behavior the way you like.

-NOTE: Mistape doesn't appear for Internet Explorer, Edge and mobile browsers users.

-Help us with the translation to your language, and we will feature you here :)
+You can easily customize plugin in your colors and chose one from the icons near to the message in posts.

 == Installation ==
 1. Look up "Mistape" and and install it from plugins section of your site's admin area.
 Alternatively, download zip from WordPress.org Plugin Directory and extract its contents to wp-content/plugins directory.